Getting to know yourself again after a narcissist relationship.

 5. Give yourself a positive mindset.
 Talk kindly to yourself always, and positively, always look to find the positive in all situations.
 If you look hard enough, you may just find it, cut negative out of your life and surround yourself with positive people.
+That’s not saying negative thoughts or situations will not.
+That’s saying find your own personal way to handle them with a positive outlook.

 6. Your values and your beliefs are what define you.

-So ask yourself “ who am I “ and “ what are my values” if you don’t have the answer that fine.
-We don’t all have the answers straight away, and with a growth mindset, we may shift these when we do.
+So ask yourself, “ who am I “ and “ what are my values” if you don’t have the answer, that’s fine.
+We don’t all have the answers straight away, and with a growth mindset, we may shift and change these when we do, as new data comes in, new information, new ideas, new perspectives.
 It’s ok not to have a clue right now.
 It’s ok to have no idea how you are right now.
-But keep asking yourself “who am I” until you do.
-It also helps if you ask yourself. “ what do I love” “ what do I want to do” what do I want to experience “ “ what contribution do I have to offer the world” keep asking yourself, believing in you, because you will get there.
+But keep asking yourself, “who am I?” until you do.
+It also helps if you ask yourself. “ what do I love? “ what do I want to do?” “what do I want to experience?” “what contribution do I have to offer the world” “what do I find interesting?”
+What makes me happy?” keep asking yourself, believing in yourself because you will get there.